landonb629/azure-data-pipeline-environment/ReadMe.md

 # Project: Azure Hybrid data pipeline development environment

-### What is this?
+### Project motivations

-I recently looked into using azure data factory to move, and transform data from on-premise SQL server into Azure SQL database.
-After that, I wanted to write terraform that would spin up a development environment that simiulates an on-premise SQL server, an Azure SQL database, and Azure data factory.
+I was asked to do a demo for an ETL pipeline from on-premise to Azure SQL databases.
+Initially, The environment was setup manually but, I didn't want to incur the costs for the infrastructure so, I decided to write the environment with Terraform.

 The virtual machine that is deployed is acting as an on-premise server, in order to utilize this in azure data factory, do the following:
 - install SQL server developer edition